 Promising approaches to reducing emissions include:

 Lobbying governments to introduce policies to reduce greenhouse gas emissions, for example through a carbon fee and dividend system.

 Research into geoengineering

 ‘Geoengineering’ refers to large-scale interventions in the Earth’s climatic system with the aim of limiting climate change.
 Geoengineering may become more attractive to governments in the future if large temperature increases occur.
 Research we do now about its feasibility, likely side-effects, risks and optimal governance could help future policymakers make more informed decisions about whether to use geoengineering if they face extreme climate change.
-However, continued investment in geoengineering research may also cause less investment in other mitigation and adaptation strategies.
-See GiveWell’s page on geoengineering research for more.
+However, the concern has also been raised that continued investment in geoengineering research may also cause less investment in other mitigation and adaptation strategies.

 More climate studies research could better inform policymakers about the likelihood of the extreme risks of climate change as well as strategies to reduce those risks.
 There are large gaps in our knowledge about the range of possible outcomes of higher levels of warming, as well as the likelihood and magnitude of potential feedback effects.
 It may also be high-impact to research and develop adaptation strategies for extreme climate change scenarios.